SoarGroup/SoarGroup.github.io/docs/reference/cli/cmd_visualize.md

 Certain systems may not allow Soar to launch an external program.

 ???+ note
-    For the visualizer to work, you must have Graphviz and DOT installed, which are free third-party tools, and both must be available on your path.
+    For the visualizer to work, you must have [Graphviz](https://graphviz.org/) and `dot` installed, which are free third-party tools, and both must be available on your path.
 To date, the visualizer has only been tested on Mac and Linux.
 It is possible that certain systems may not allow Soar to launch an external program.

 ## See Also